 Alabama Fall Colour Trail

 This blend of brilliant autumn foliage, coupled with cooler temperatures and an occasional gentle breeze, makes for an unforgettable experience.
-Autumn colours will begin showing in the mountains of North Alabama in early October and then sweep across the region.
+Autumn colours will begin showing in the mountains of North Alabama in mid-October and then sweep across the region.
 Colours will be at their peak from late October to early November.
 We’ve put together a list of trails to showcase the best autumn trails Alabama can offer.

-Take the drive on I-59 up Whitney Mountain near Oneonta, and proceed up U.S. 231.
+Take the drive on I-59 up Whitney Mountain near Oneonta and proceed up U.S. 231.
 In Cullman/Cullman County, the Ave Maria Grotto and the 277-foot-long, 90-foot-high Clarkson Covered Bridge offer excellent views, as do scenic drives U.S. 31 and 278.

 Developed from a network of Indian trails between Natchez, Mississippi, and Nashville, Tennessee, the Natchez Trace cuts diagonally across the northwestern corner of the state.
-Follow the entire 33 miles of the Trace through Alabama and head to Joe Wheeler State Park.
+Follow the entire 33 miles of the Trace through Alabama stopping off at Tom's Wall before arriving at Joe Wheeler State Park.
 Admire the view from the Joe Wheeler Dam near the cabin area on the Lawrence County side.

 See Lake Guntersville State Park from the lodge atop the mountain, then take AL 227 through the park and into Buck's Pocket State Park and nearby DeKalb and Etowah counties.
 In Gadsden/Etowah County, Noccalula Falls Park provides a bounty of autumnal colour, as do drives on US 278, 11 and 411.
 Head to Ft.
 Payne and check out DeSoto State Park and Lodge, DeSoto Falls and Little River Canyon.